etanx/lobstas/README.md

 ## D.O.
 Sensor calibration and setup
 This is for the Atlas Scientific Dissolved Oxygen sensor.

-If the sensor is not a steady blue, it needs to be set to i2c mode:
+If the sensor board LEd light is not a steady blue color, it needs to be set to i2c mode:

 1. Disconnect all wires
 2. Connect PGND to TX